top of page

 Meniscus Injuries Part 1 - What Are You Dealing With?

-A Closer Look at the Knee's Vulnerable Crescent.
-Meniscus injuries rank among the top knee afflictions, with nearly 850,000 surgeries performed annually.
-Yet, surgery isn't always the answer.
+A Closer Look at the Knee's Resilient Crescent.
+Meniscus injuries are a common challenge, with nearly 850,000 surgeries performed annually.
+However, surgery isn't always the best solution.

 Article Index: